Steinhart–Hart equation

-Uses of the equation
+Application

+When applying a thermistor device to measure temperature, the equation relates a measured resistance to the device temperature, or vice versa.

+Finding temperature from resistance and characteristics

-The equation is often used to derive a precise temperature of a thermistor, since it provides a closer approximation to actual temperature than simpler equations, and is useful over the entire working temperature range of the sensor.
-Steinhart–Hart coefficients are usually published by thermistor manufacturers.
+The equation model converts the resistance actually measured in a thermistor to its theoretical bulk temperature, with a closer approximation to actual temperature than simpler models, and valid over the entire working temperature range of the sensor.
+Steinhart–Hart coefficients for specific commercial devices are ordinarily reported by thermistor manufacturers as part of the device characteristics.

+Finding characteristics from measurements of resistance at known temperatures

-Where Steinhart–Hart coefficients are not available, they can be derived.
-Three accurate measures of resistance are made at precise temperatures, then the coefficients are derived by solving three simultaneous equations.
+Conversely, when the three Steinhart–Hart coefficients of a specimen device are not known, they can be derived experimentally by a curve fitting procedure applied to three measurements at various known temperatures.
+Given the three temperature-resistance observations, the coefficients are solved from three simultaneous equations.

 Inverse of the equation

 To find the resistance of a semiconductor at a given temperature, the inverse of the Steinhart–Hart equation must be used.
 See the Application Note, "A, B, C Coefficients for Steinhart–Hart Equation".